SaitoAtsushi/memstream/readme.md

 ### char* mclose(FILE* wf, int* plen);

 Close output stream returned by `open_output_memstream`.
-`plen` is a pointer to the variable that wrote the number of bytes.
+`plen` is a pointer to the variable that wrote the number of bytes, not including the terminating NULL character.
 Return value is a pointer to resulting memory block.
 You must close the memory block with `free` when it becomes unnecessary.

-Note: null termination don't be added automatically.
+Note: null termination added automatically.

 ### FILE* open_input_memstream(const char* str, size_t len);